MilesChing/ThunderX/README.md

 - Fix an issue that occurs when a task is paused
 - Several UI adjustments
 - Provides messages of URL analyses in details

-### 1.7.9.0

-- Several bugs are fixed
-- Download stability has been improved
-- Interface adjustments at "New Task" page

-### 1.7.7.0

-- Illegal link will not cause crashes now
-- The Chinese translation of notifications has been improved
-- Software can better guess the target file's extension
-- Interface adjustments

 ## Privacy Policy